harmingcola/contract/documentation/src/site/sphinx/kv_server.rst

 Key Value Server
 ================

-The Key Value server (kvServer) is a testing project we use to validate the Contract project.
+The Key Value server (kvServer) is a testing project we use to validate the server facing aspects of the Contract project.
 It is treated as a project that is a user of our code and wants to use every possible feature.

 Its contracts are held seperately in the [kvContracts repository](https://github.com/harmingcola/kvContracts) in order to share them with kvClient project.